 grants have matching fund requirements and loans create debt service

 obligations.
-The Port has subidized some of the costs of regular expenses by implementing a launch fee.
-This allows for some monies to become available for grant matches that allows the Port to make improvements that benefit the entire community.
-Thank you for supporting our community.
+The Port has subidized some of the costs of operating expenses by implementing a launch fee.
+Your cooperation is greatly appreciated and allows the port to continue making facility improvements that benefit the community and enhance your boating experience.